-- OCR GCSE Computer science (option pupils only)
+- OCR GCSE Computer Science (option pupils only)

 - ICT Functional skills

 Throughout year 7 pupils are taught and work through some of the basic office applications: Power point – pupils will produce 2 presentations; one aimed at a child audience and one for an adult audience.
 These presentations will include information on E-safety.
 Excel – pupils will produce a business spreadsheet that includes functions, formulas and graphs.
 This helps young people understand how people can plan and prepare when starting and running a business.
 In addition to this pupils will be given an introduction on programming, resulting in them making their own game in Scratch and moving towards making an Adventure game in Small Basic!
-Computer theory is introduced to the pupils by studying binary conversion and basic networking.
+Computer theory is introduced to the pupils by studying binary conversion and basic networking

-Year 8 in Computing is divided into 6 main sections: Web design – pupils will make their own web site using the latest software.
+Year 8 in Computing is divided into 6 main sections: Web design – pupils will make their own web site using the latest software to explain computer hardware.
 Pupils will develop their understanding from year 7 and ensure that they are design their web site with a focus on target audience.
-Flash animation – Pupil are taught how to use some basic animation techniques to make their very own web based advertisement.
+Timeline-based animation – Pupil are taught how to use some basic animation techniques to make their very own web based advertisement.
 As with web design, this is a large project that will involve some and planning, testing and evaluating.
 It also includes tuition in using Photoshop and Audition.
 The created advertisement can then be inserted into their web site that they have previously made, helping young people understand that different software and projects can be combined over time to achieve the highest possible results.
 Programming – the year group then re-visits programming by learning a SECOND code-based language (Python).
 Pupils also cover areas of computer theory such as binary addition, subtraction, network topology, data packet switching and hexadecimal, amongst other areas such as AND/OR/NOT logic gates.
 Access – pupils work on a database.
 They will add and edit data along with using queries to search a database.
 Pupils will also learn how to link their database to a word document to produce a mail merge, helping them understand how letters can be sent out in large companies.
 Finally, pupils use a program called ‘crocodile ICT’ which is designed to help pupils further understand algorithms through the form of flow charts.